-- 12. If you are in Years 7-11 you must stay on the school site during the lunch break.

-- 13. During the lunch break students in Years 7 10 should remain outside if the weather is fine, except to:

-- have lunch in the Dining Room;

-- attend a club or activity;

-- attend a detention;

-- go to the toilet;

-- visit the Library;

-- see the Student Support staff in the event of an emergency.

-- 14. In wet weather you should remain in your own form room unless alternative arrangements are made.
-If you are in Year 11 you may remain in your own form room during any lunchtime,; or visit other Year 11 form rooms provided that these privileges are not abused

-- 15. If you buy hot food in school you must eat it only in the Dining Room or the courtyard area.
+- 11. If you are in Years 7-11 you must stay on the school site during the lunch break. - 12.
+During the lunch break students in Years 7 10 should remain outside if the weather is fine, except to: - have lunch in the Dining Room; - attend a club or activity; - attend a detention; - go to the toilet; - visit the Library; - see the Student Support staff in the event of an emergency. - 13.
+In wet weather you should remain in your own form room unless alternative arrangements are made. - 14.
+If you buy hot food in school you must eat it only in the Dining Room or the courtyard area.
 Plated food should obviously only be eaten in the Dining Room.
-You may eat cold food or packed lunches in the Dining Room, the courtyard area, or other seating areas around the school.
-Food must not be eaten in form rooms or corridors. - 16.
-The lunchtime supervisors are responsible for your safety and support during the lunch hour.
+You may eat cold food or packed lunches in the Dining Room, the central courtyard area, or other seating areas around the school.
+Food must not be eaten in form rooms or corridors.

+15. The lunchtime supervisors are responsible for your safety and support during the lunch hour.
 You must follow their instructions without question.